Presidency of John Tyler: Annexation achieved

 After the election, Tyler announced in his annual message to Congress that "a controlling majority of the people and a large majority of the states have declared in favor of immediate annexation."
 Congress debated annexation between December 1844 and February 1845.
 Polk's arrival in Washington, and his support for immediate annexation, helped unite Democrats behind Tyler's proposal to annex Texas by joint resolution.
 In late February 1845, the House by a substantial margin and the Senate by a bare 27–25 majority approved a joint resolution offering terms of annexation to Texas.
 Every Democratic senator voted for the bill, as did three Southern Whig senators.
 On March 1, three days before the end of his term, Tyler signed the annexation bill into law.
 The bill allowed the president to either re-open annexation negotiations or to extend an offer of statehood.
 It differed from Tyler's proposed treaty in that the United States would not take on the public lands or the public debt of Texas.

 On March 3, the final full day of his presidency, Tyler extended an offer of annexation and statehood to Texas through his envoy, Andrew Jackson Donelson.
 Upon taking office, Polk considered withdrawing the offer, but he ultimately decided to uphold Tyler's decision.
 After some debate, Texas accepted the terms and entered the union on December 29, 1845, as the 28th state.

 Personal life

-Amidst the troubles in his administration, Tylerhha had to deal with personal tragedies as well.
+Amidst the troubles in his administration, Tyler had to deal with personal tragedies as well.
 His wife, Letitia, had been ill for some time, and did not participate in White House functions.
-She suffered a second stroke and died on September 10, 1842.
+She suffered a stroke and died on September 10, 1842.

 After just five months, Tyler began courting the most sought-after socialite in Washington, D.C., Julia Gardiner, who at 22 years of age was 30 years younger than the president, and younger than three of his eight children.
-They were married in a small ceremony on June 26, 1844 in the Church of the Ascension, New York City.
+They were married in a small ceremony on June 26, 1844.
 This was the first time a president married while in office, and the wedding was widely covered by newspapers.

-Tyler still has one living grandchild, Harrison Ruffin Tyler who was born in 1928.